tsekenrick/course-clicker/README.md

 ## User Stories or Use Cases

-(___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

-1. as non-registered user, I can register a new account with the site
+1. as a user, I can interact with UI elements to invest my resources
-2. as a user, I can log in to the site
+2. as a user, I can open and close the game and have my save progress persist
-3. as a user, I can create a new grocery list
+3. as a user, I can passively gain resources while I do not have the game launched
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can reset progress in parts of my game to obtain permanent stat bonuses
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can pass the evaluation at the end of a level to obtain a level unlock/victory message
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can access the second level of the game only after meeting requirements within the first level

 ## Research Topics